 Kmart Chef restaurants were a small chain of free-standing fast-food restaurants owned by Kmart.
 They were started in 1967 with the first location being in the parking lot of their Pontiac, Michigan store.
 They would open several more Michigan locations and would eventually add restaurants in New Mexico, Illinois, Pennsylvania, Kansas, Missouri, and Texas.

-The menu consisted of standard fast foods such as burgers, french fries, hot dogs, fruit drinks, soft drinks, and pies.
+The menu consisted of standard fast foods such as burgers, french fries, hot dogs, fried chicken, fruit drinks, soft drinks, and pies.
 The food was served in a hybrid cafeteria/fast food method.
 You would come to the location and grab a tray, then move along a counter and get the food you wanted at various stations.